goofball851/Web-Game-Prototypes/games/Silent Shadows/Readme.md

 ![Engine](https://img.shields.io/badge/Engine-Custom_Canvas_2D-blue)
 ![AI](https://img.shields.io/badge/AI-Gemini_3_Flash-orange)

-**Silent Shadows** is a high-fidelity stealth side-scrolling prototype built with React and a custom 2D physics engine.
-A high-fidelity stealth side-scrolling prototype featuring dynamic lighting, AI detection mechanics, and a gritty noir aesthetic.
-Use decoys and shadows to infiltrate the facility.
+**Silent Shadows: Obsidian Protocol** is a high-fidelity stealth side-scrolling prototype built with React and a custom 2D physics engine.
+Players take on the role of an elite infiltrator tasked with retrieving a high-value data core from a heavily fortified facility in Zurich.

 ## 🌃 Visual Aesthetic